 In this article, I’ll walk you through how to mix with plug-ins in order to get better sounding mixes faster.
-I’ll be using several different mixing plug-ins along the way, but you can get access to every plug-in in this article by becoming a Music Production Suite Pro member.
+I’ll be using several different mixing plug-ins along the way, but you can get access to every plug-in in this article by getting your copy of iZotope Music Production Suite.

 In this piece you’ll learn